lpatamia1/To-Do-List-App/README.md

 Terminal-style to-do list that feels like it came straight from a 90s PC.
 Organize your day in a minimalist way — no mouse, no distractions, just text and charm.

-## ⚙️ Features
+## Features
-- ✏️ Add new tasks
+- Add new tasks
-- ✅ View your task list
+- View your task list
-- ❌ Remove tasks by number
+- Remove tasks by number
-- 💾 (Optional) Save your tasks to a file so they persist between sessions
+- Save your tasks to a file so they persist between sessions
-- 🕹️ Classic terminal menu navigation — no clutter, just focus
+- Classic terminal menu navigation — no clutter, just focus

 ## How It Works
 You interact with the program through the command line: